CALL TO BOOK APPOINTMENT 9611177865

 Over time, with repeated neck or back injuries, the process of tearing and scarring may weaken the disc wall.
 As people age, the nucleus pulposus (center of the disc) becomes damaged and loses its water content.
 This fluid is needed to keep the disc functioning as a shock absorber.
 If the nucleus pulposus is not able to act as a cushion, the nucleus collapses and the vertebrae above and below the damaged disc slide closer together.
 This improper alignment causes the facet joints (the areas where the vertebrae touch) to twist due to an unnatural position.
 In time, this awkward positioning of the vertebrae may create bone spurs or osteophytes.
 If bone spurs grow into the spinal canal, they may pinch the spinal cord and nerves, a condition called spinal stenosis.
 If the outer annulus tears and a piece of the nucleus pulposus moves through the tear, a disc herniation may pinch the spinal cord and nerves.
 The site of the injury may be painful.
 Some people experience a radiculopathy as pain, numbness, or tingling in the arms or legs.

-give us a call at 9611177865 to schedule a consultation with our spine specialist, or register online.@ Amrutha Orthopaedic centre we treat patients from Basaveshwar Nagar, vijayanagar, rajaji nagar, mahalaxmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur peenya etc. Bangalore
+give us a call at 9611177865 to schedule a consultation with our spine specialist, or register online.@ Amrutha Orthopedic centre we treat patients from Basaveshwar Nagar, vijayanagar, rajaji nagar, mahalakshmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur peenya etc. Bengalur

 Amrutha Orthopedic & Spine Clinic Vijayanagar Bangalore is the best Spine hospital for All Spine Fractures treatment by senior spine surgeon Dr Venu Madhav